Skip to content

 amavision headphones

-For Quest 1 (which has two headphone jacks, one on either side), you could go for these official weird headphones (which come in two separate pieces with very short cords) or go for this similar but cheaper option from Kiwi, at $12.99.
+For Quest 1 (which has two headphone jacks, one on either side), you could use these official weird headphones (which come in two separate pieces with very short cords) or choose this similar but cheaper option from Kiwi, at $12.99.

 If you have a Quest 2, we recommend these $20 earbuds from Amavision instead (pictured above), subject to stock availability.
 They’re designed so that the left ear cord is shorter, as it’s the side closest to the headphone jack.

 If you’re looking for something to cover your ears in a more comfortable way, you can try out some over-ear headphones that clip onto the Quest 2 strap.
-There’s options such as these ones from MYJK on Amazon for $43 or you can opt for something more premium, such as the VR Ears from Rebuff Reality, which we’ve tried and found added a bit more oomph to the volume/loudness.
-The latter is available from Rebuff Reality directly, for a pre-order price of $129 before their October 30 release or $149 after release.
+There are options such as these ones from MYJK on Amazon for $43, or you can opt for something more premium, such as the VR Ears from Rebuff Reality, which we’ve tried and found added a bit more oomph to the volume/loudness.

-Another premium option is this official headset (pictured above) released by Oculus in partnership with Logitech, which delivers high-quality sound via totally encapsulating over-ear headphones.
-You can get them from the Oculus website for $100.
+Another premium option is this official headset (pictured above) released by Meta in partnership with Logitech.
+That delivers high-quality sound via totally encapsulating over-ear headphones.
+You can get them from the official website for $100.

 Weekly Newsletter